 These are just a few examples of things you need to watch out for.
 They may help you identify additional examples in your own relative’s assessment notes.

-It can be easy to get sucked in by the jargon used in Continuing Care – so make sure you pick all notes apart and challenge anything that seems designed to diminish your relative’s health needs.
+It can be easy to get sucked in by the jargon used in Continuing Healthcare – so make sure you pick all notes apart and challenge anything that seems designed to diminish your relative’s health needs.